reshradhakr/Getting-and-Cleaning-Data-Project/codebook.md

 # Read files into table
   trainx, trainy, subjecttrain, testx, testy, subjecttest

-# Created datasets to store x and y
+# Created datasets to store x and y data
-  datadatax, datay
+  datax, datay

 # Merges the training (subjecttrain) and the test (subjecttest) sets to create one data set using rbind function
   datasubject